 When making an expensive purchase such as a diamond, it always makes sense to look for ways to save some money without buying a low-quality stone.
 This guide will help you to pick the right diamond carat weight and end up with a good stone at a reasonable price.

-Nowadays, carat weight is measured using a highly accurate and calibrated digital scale which is capable of measuring even extremely small weights.
+Nowadays, carat weight is measured using a highly accurate and calibrated digital scale capable of measuring even extremely small weights.

-In terms of gemstone weight, there is also a term “point”.
+In terms of gemstone weight, there is also the term “point”.
 A point is one-hundredth of a carat, and 100 points are equal to 1 carat.

 It is important to understand that carat is not how large a diamond is, meaning two diamonds of the same carat weight may be quite different in size depending on their cut quality and shape.

 Carat weight is one of the four main components (4 Cs) of a diamond, along with colour, clarity and cut, that indicate the quality of the stone and determine its value.
 Diamond price increases with carat weight because larger diamonds are rarer and more desirable as a result.
 However, two diamonds of the same carat weight can vary in prices depending on the other three factors of the diamond and other pricing criteria.

 How Can I Save Money on Diamond Carat Weight?

 Since carat weight is one of the most important determinants of diamond prices, the value of stone goes up when carats increase.
 However, diamond prices jump sharply at popular carat weights because such carats are in higher demand.
 The most popular carat weights are round numbers (1ct, 2ct, 3ct, etc.) and their fractions (0.25ct, 0.50ct, 0.75ct, 1.50ct, etc.).